 More information about grade symbols can be found online under the Student Code, Article 3.

 An Incomplete is an approved extension of time to complete the requirements of a course.
 Incompletes are only issued by the college and will be considered only after the student has contacted the instructor.
-Students who have contacted the instructor and requested an Incomplete must submit the Incomplete Contract to the Student Academic Affairs Office, 110 Education, 1310 South 6th Street.
+Students who have contacted the instructor and requested an Incomplete must submit the Incomplete Contract.

 The Incomplete Contract must be completed with instructor approval.
 Once the form has appropriate signatures, final approval must be granted by the Assistant Dean for Academic Affairs.
 Per Student Code 3-104, “A grade of “Incomplete” that is not removed by the end of the first eight weeks of instruction in the next semester in which the student is enrolled on the Urbana-Champaign campus becomes the grade of F”.
 Refer to Academic Deadlines for specific dates.
 Please be aware: